join-monster/join-monster/docs/many-to-many.md

     following: {
       description: 'Users that this user is following',
       type: new GraphQLList(User),
-      joinTable: 'relationships', // this is the name of our join table
+      junctionTable: 'relationships', // this is the name of our junction table
       sqlJoins: [
-        // first the parent table to the join table (followerTable, relationTable, args) => `${followerTable}.id = ${relationTable}.follower_id`,
+        // first the parent table to the junction (followerTable, relationTable, args) => `${followerTable}.id = ${relationTable}.follower_id`,
-        // then the join table to the child (relationTable, followeeTable, args) => `${relationTable}.followee_id = ${followeeTable}.id`
+        // then the junction to the child (relationTable, followeeTable, args) => `${relationTable}.followee_id = ${followeeTable}.id`
       ]
     },